Odantapuri

-Odantapuri (also called Odantapura or Uddandapura) was a prominent Buddhist Mahavihara in what is now Bihar Sharif in Bihar, India.
+Odantapuri (also called Odantapura or Uddandapura) was a prominent Buddhist monastic university in what is now Bihar Sharif in Bihar, India.
 It is believed to have been established by the Pala ruler Gopala I in the 8th century.
 It is considered the second oldest of India's Mahaviharas after Nalanda and was situated in Magadha.
-Inscriptional evidence also indicates that the Mahavihara was supported by local Buddhist kings like the Pithipatis of Bodh Gaya.
+Inscriptional evidence also indicates that the Mahavihara was supported by local Buddhist kings like the Pithipatis of Magadha.

-The vihara perished at the hands of Muhammad bin Bakhtiyar Khalji, a Turko-Muslim invader in the late 1100s, when he launched multiple raids on Bihar and adjoining territories.
+The vihara fell into decline in the 11th century, and was looted and destroyed by Muhammad bin Bakhtiyar Khalji, a Turkic Muslim invader in the late 1100s, when he launched multiple raids on Bihar and adjoining territories.

 Location

 Joseph David Beglar first identified the city of Bihar (Bihar Sharif) with Odantapuri; as the city used to be called Bihar Dandi or Dand Bihar, which is a contraction of Dandpur Bihar (derived from "Dandpura Vihara").

-A small brass image of the goddess Parvati, bearing a votive inscription on the back that mentioned the name Uddandapura, was also discovered in Bihar Sharif.
+A small brass image of Buddha's birth mother Mahamaya, bearing a votive inscription on the back that mentioned the name Uddandapura, was also discovered in Bihar Sharif.
 Based on inscriptions along with local tradition and literary evidence, it is believed that the modern town of Bihar Sharif is built on the ancient site of Odantapuri.

-About the location of Odantapuri, S.C.Das depending on the account by Sumpa Khan-po (18th century Tibetan polymath) thought that it was “erected on a hill near the town of modern Behar.”
+About the location of Odantapuri, S.C.Das, depending on the account by Sumpa Khan-po (18th century Tibetan polymath), thought that it was “erected on a hill near the town of modern Behar.”
 However, dge-’dun-chos-’phel stated: “On the railway line from Patna to Rajgir, there is a station called Bihar-Sharif.
 If one looks to the west after reaching the station, one will see a low mound."
 This is said to contain the ruins of Odantapuri Vihara.

 This is likely a reference to the locality of Gadh Par in Bihar Sharif which is a huge mound itself.
 A number of sculptures of the Pala period and some partial brick structures have occasionally been reported from this mound.

 The area around Gadh Par (or Garhpar) used to have the remains of an ancient fort surrounded by a wide moat, which was visible till the time Buchanan Hamilton visited it in 1812.
 According to Hamilton, it was built by a Maga Raja (king of Magadha), and was destroyed by Muhammedans in the 12th century.
-The fort is believed to have been part of the Odantapuri university.
+The fort is believed to have been part of the Odantapuri University.

-Over the years many civil and municipal buildings like the Civil Court and Nalanda College were built over it.
+Over the years, many civil and municipal buildings like the Civil Court and Nalanda College were built over it.
 By the 1960s, the ruins of the fort had almost totally disappeared as the area was occupied by a portion of the town itself.
 The original campus of Sardar Patel Memorial College was also built in that area, and both the college and the neighbourhood are still called 'Udantpuri' after the name of the ancient university.

 However, the location of Odantapuri has not yet been conclusively established.